Connecting Manitoulin Island and the Bruce Peninsula

 a competitor’s service and their steamer, with Henry Pedwell renaming it the SS Kagawong.

 For 30 years the MS Normac provided seasonal ferry service between Tobermory on the Bruce Peninsula and South Baymouth, Manitouin Island.
 During that time OSTC merged with the Dominion Transportation Company, added a new ship, the SS Norisle with a capacity of 50 automobiles and 250 passengers and in 1963 added the diesel powered MS Norgoma to handle increased traffic.

 In 1974, Ontario Northland Transportation Company (ONTS) acquired OSTC and launched the state-of-the-art MS Chi-Cheemaun (“Big Canoe”) capable of transporting 600 passengers and close to 150 vehicles with a crossing time of less than two hours.

-Today, after separating from (ONTS) in 2002, Owen Sound Transportation is an Operational Enterprise Agency of the Province of Ontario, headquartered in Owen Sound and owner of the MS Chi-Cheemaun.
+Today, after separating from (ONTC) in 2002, Owen Sound Transportation is an Operational Enterprise Agency of the Province of Ontario, headquartered in Owen Sound and owner of the MS Chi-Cheemaun.
 The company is also contracted by the Ontario Ministry of Transportation to provide year-round transportation service to Pelee Island on Lake Erie.

 Read more OSTC History